Diocese of La Spezia-Sarzana-Brugnato: Seminary

 The Council of Trent, in its 23rd Session, meeting on 15 July 1563, issued a decree, the 18th chapter of which required that every diocese have a seminary for the training of clergy.

 On 6 September 1601, the Canons of the Cathedral named a representative to the committee to prepare the plans of the seminary which had been ordered by Bishop Salvago in his diocesan synod of 1595.
 It was erected on the north side of the cathedral property.
 In 1605 the Bishop was able to report to the pope that a seminary had been erected.
 In accordance with the decisions of his synod of 1717, Bishop Ambrogio Spinola repaired and enlarged the building.
 Bishop Francesco Agnini (1837–1853) erected the chapel and donated his library of 2,000 volumes.

 Nineteenth Century

 In 1787 the diocese of Pontremoli, and in 1821 the diocese of Massa Ducale were separated from Luni-Sarzana, but the diocese of Brugnato, separated from Luni by Pope Innocent II in 1133, was added by Pope Pius VII on 25 November 1820 in the Bull Sollicita.
 The diocese of Luni-Sarzana was directly subject to the Holy See, but Brugnato was a suffragan of Genoa.

 Pope Pius VI died in exile and imprisoned by the French Directory at Valence in August 1799.
 When the Directory had been overthrown, and in 1802, with the permission of First Consul Napoleon Bonaparte, the Pope's remains were being returned to Rome, the funeral cortege passed through Sarzana.
 On 2 February a solemn funeral Mass was sung in the Cathedral by Archbishop Giuseppe Maria Spina, who had accompanied Pius throughout his ordeal.

+Since 1975 the title of "Bishop of Luni" was dismissed and became a titular see.